Ordsall Hall is hosting an online lecture series looking at the Salford landmark’s rich and unique Gothic history.

 “It is a real pleasure to help celebrate the building’s history and mark 10 years since the hall was restored following a Heritage Lottery Fund award.”

 Seventy per cent of the funds raised from the sale of tickets to the event will go directly to the upkeep of Ordsall Hall and its community events.

 According to Ordsall Hall’s website, the lecture will explore “the great late-medieval hall, whose quatrefoil decoration was so influential in the design of other timber-framed buildings in the vicinity.

 “The talk also assesses its modification and partial reconstruction in the nineteenth century – you will get a real flavour of the building’s dramatic history.”

-Also on Ordsall Hall’s website, it says that the iconic Salford landmark “is the oldest surviving building in Salford and the third oldest in Manchester after the Cathedral and Chetham’s Library”.
+The Salford landmark is the oldest surviving building in Salford and the third oldest in Manchester after the Cathedral and Chetham’s Library.

 Tickets for the lecture series can be found here.

 For more information on the history of Ordsall Hall watch our video below or visit the Ordsall Hall website.